jmccormac01/RaspberryPi/README.md

 ```

 Insert the SD and use the disk utility to determine its disk number, e.g. /dev/disk2.
 In this case we would enter 2 as the second command line option.
 See below for an example run.

-## Motivation

-Setting up a Raspberry Pi is fun, but not trival for everyone.
-These scripts are meant as a quick introduction to some things I found interesting when setting up and playing with the boards.

 ## Installation